activatedgeek/copernicus/src/content/kb/phil/self-advice.md

 - :slightly_smiling_face: Choose an industry not a job.
 - :neutral_face: Build taste.
 - :neutral_face: [Everything is a practice](https://luxagraf.net/essay/everything-is-a-practice).
-- :neutral_face: Belief and confidence over despair.
+- :neutral_face: Everything is sales.
-- :slightly_smiling_face: Always keep unfinished projects.
+- :grimacing: Belief and confidence over despair.

 !> :information_source: See also [Questions for Self-Introspection](/kb/questions-for-self-introspection).